 Some of the busier beaches outside the main villages, including Aliki, Drios, and Piso Livadi, have enough hotels, tavernas, and mini-markets within walking distance that they feel like unofficial villages.

 For most travelers, the best places to stay in Paros are in the villages of Parikia and Naoussa.
 These villages are well-connected to each other by bus, and have plenty of restaurants, dining, nightlife, shopping, and beaches within easy walking distance through their charming tangles of narrow lanes.
-Parikia tends to have more affordable hotels, while Naoussa has more luxurious hotels.
+There are wonderful hotels in both towns; Parikia tends to have more affordable hotels, while Naoussa has more luxurious hotels.
 Bars and restaurants are excellent in both villages.
 Those looking to get away from it all may choose to stay near one of the beaches, like Chrissi Akti or Aliki, or on the nearby island Antiparos – the not-so-secret hideout of celebrities, including Tom Hanks, Bruce Willis, Pierce Brosnan, and Matthew McConaughey.

 The best things to do in Paros include swimming and sunning on golden sand beaches, checking out the weird rock formations at Kolymbithres Beach, visiting Paros Park (a large recreation area with a lighthouse, hiking trails, rock formations, caves, an open-air cinema, and sparkling Monastiri Beach), a day trip to Antiparos, a day trip to Naxos, strolling by the Old Port of Naoussa and checking out its shops and nightlife, enjoying a sunset cocktail and meze at the seafront tavernas in Parikia, exploring the historical and archaeological sites, and visiting the traditional village Lefkes.